US adds modest 559,000 jobs, a sign of more hiring struggles - WTMJ

 WASHINGTON (AP) — U.S. employers added 559,000 jobs in May, an improvement from April’s sluggish gain but still evidence that many companies are struggling to find enough workers as the economy rapidly recovers from the pandemic recession.

-Last month’s job gain was above April’s revised total of 278,000, the Labor Department said Friday.
+Last month’s job gain was above April’s revised total of 278,000, the Labor Department said Friday, yet well short of employers’ need for labor.
 The unemployment rate fell to 5.8% from 6.1%.

 The economy expanded last quarter at a robust 6.4% annual rate, and economists envision growth in the current quarter reaching a sizzling pace of 9% or more.
 All that growth, driven by higher spending, has raised inflation fears.
 But for now, it has mainly propelled demand for labor.